How To Cook With Dutch Ovens

 Well, I got distracted, which I often do, and put more than 24 charcoal pieces in the fire-starter canister.
 So of course, we used all of the charcoal anyway.
 Here is my PRINTABLE Dutch oven chart that Lodge Manufacturing allowed me to make for you: Dutch Oven Chart

-Here I placed some pre-cooked bacon cut into pieces, some freeze dried onions (not reconstituted), and lots of freshly grated cheese.
+Here I placed some pre-cooked bacon cut into pieces, some freeze-dried onions (not reconstituted), and lots of freshly grated cheese.

-Here is where I put the hot charcoal pieces on top of the lid.
+Check out the picture below to see how I put the hot charcoal pieces on top of the lid.

 Here is the finished meal…fabulous…I think it took about 20-25 minutes.

 Dutch ovens can provide many years of reliable service if properly cared for.
 This includes proper cleaning once the cooking is done.
 The best approach is to remove any food that may be stuck to the sides and bottom of the oven.
 It may require putting some water in the oven while still on the heating source and heating the water until it is near the boiling point.

 Make sure that ALL the surfaces are given the opportunity to get hot.
 Turn up the heat on the propane stove and then carefully reheat all the surfaces such that they are “smoked” for approximately five minutes.
 Remove the oven from the heat and then rub all the surfaces with some steel wool until clean using hot running water at the same time.
-Wipe the oven clean and dry with paper towels and then allow the oven to air dry.
-Once totally dry, you then will re-season the unit like you cured it prior to placing it in service the first time.
+Wipe the clean oven and dry it with paper towels and then allow the oven to air dry.
+Once totally dry, you then will re-season the unit as you cured it prior to placing it in service the first time.

 Take good care of this unique cooking tool and enjoy those delicious meals for many years to come.
-You can also purchase disposable liners for your Dutch ovens, or line them with aluminum foil to make them easier to clean.
+You can also purchase disposable liners for your ovens, or line them with aluminum foil to make them easier to clean.

 I often check out the Lodge website and just dream…… Lodge Manufacturing Company.